Budibase/website/content/blog/updates/pricing-v3.md

 In the upcoming pricing release, we’ve streamlined our pricing plans to align better with the value we provide.
 We'll also made the decision to limit the self-hosted Free plan.
 Here’s a quick summary of what will change:

 - Instead of charging the same per-user fee for all users, we will price differently for users who *create* apps (app creators) and those who *use* apps (app users).
 This breakdown in pricing will allow us to offer a **reduced per-user fee**.
+- The self-hosted Free plan will be limited to 20 users.
 - We will have 3 pricing plans.
-Each plan is available to Budibase Cloud and Self-hosted users.
+We’ve removed the Business plan.
+Each new plan is available to Budibase Cloud and Self-hosted users.
-- We’ve removed the Business plan.
-All Business plan features, apart from Synchronous Automations, will move to the Enterprise plan.
-Synchronous Automations will be available within the Premium Plan.
+- Current customers may remain on their current plans until the 31st March 2024.
 - We’re introducing volume-based discounts to the Enterprise plan to help us serve different use cases and user types.
-- The self-hosted Free plan will be limited to 20 users.